Southern Ecuador Hummingbird & Tanager Extravaganza: Aug 26—Sep 06, 2018

 Register for this Tour

-This spectacular complement to our Northern Ecuador’s Hummingbird & Tanager Extravaganza features the dramatic habitat and elevational diversity of southern Ecuador and the promise of up to 60 hummingbird species and as many as 50 tanagers (and more if we’re counting their dacnis, honeycreeper, and conebill relatives).
+This spectacular complement to our Northern Ecuador Hummingbird and Tanager Extravaganza features the dramatic habitat and elevational diversity of southern Ecuador and the promise of possibly up to 60 hummingbird species and as many as 50 tanagers (and more if we count their dacnis, honeycreeper, and conebill relatives).

-Ecuador has long been regarded as the planet’s hummingbird and tanager epicenter, and on this exciting sequel to our Northern Ecuador Extravaganza we’ll experience many of southern Ecuador`s prime habitats and ecosystems while in pursuit of these spectacular living gems that exemplify the glory of the Neotropics.
+Ecuador has long been regarded as the planet’s hummingbird and tanager epicenter, and on this exciting sequel to our Northern Ecuador Extravaganza, we’ll experience many of southern Ecuador’s prime habitats and ecosystems while in pursuit of these spectacular living gems that exemplify the glory of the Neotropics.
 This trip has been designed specifically for birding enthusiasts and photographers, along with anyone sporting a whim for the joys of Neotropical birding and a special focus on color and glitter!
-Of the nearly 200 species of hummers and tanagers (including their allies) found in this region, we hope to enjoy well over half of them, including many of the same actors present on the “Northern” tour, along with a whole new cast of superstars!
+Of the nearly 200 species of hummingbirds and tanagers (including their allies) found in this region, we hope to enjoy well over half of them, including many of the same actors present on our “Northern” tour, along with a whole new cast of superstars!

-Good accommodations and good to excellent cuisine; some field lunches; birding is varied with visits to feeding stations mixed with roadside and optional forest birding; some long drives between sites; optional walking on varied terrain; varied altitudes with visits to two high-elevation sites (maximum 12,500 ft.); midday rest periods most days; climate ranging from cool to mildly warm and hot, humid, and dry (briefly).
+Good accommodations and good to excellent cuisine; some field lunches; birding is varied with visits to feeding stations mixed with roadside birding and optional forest birding; some long drives between birding sites; optional walking on varied terrain; varied altitudes with visits to two high-elevation sites (maximum 12,500 ft.); midday rest periods most days; climate ranges from cool to mildly warm to hot, humid, and dry (briefly).